jamescherti/stripspace.el/README.md

 Additionally, The *stripspace* package offers an optional feature controlled by the `stripspace-restore-column` variable (disabled by default), which, when enabled, preserves the cursor's column position even after stripping spaces.
 This is useful when extra spaces are added and the file is saved:
 - Saved file: Removes all trailing whitespace.
-- Currently edited file: Removes all trailing whitespace but **restores the cursor's column position on the current line**.
-This ensures a consistent editing experience and prevents the cursor from shifting due to space removal on the current line and other lines.
+- Currently edited file: Removes all trailing whitespace but **preserves the cursor's column position on the current line, including any spaces before the cursor**.
+This ensures a consistent editing experience and prevents unintended cursor movement due to space removal on the current line and other lines.

 (This is how stripspace achieves this: It uses `before-save-hook` to save the column and delete trailing whitespace, and `after-save-hook` to restore the column.
 This two-step approach is necessary because packages like Apheleia or Reformatter may modify the buffer before and after saving.
 Trailing whitespace should be deleted after all such functions have executed.)